keeperdao/kips/KIP-14/KIP-14.md

 ### Liquidation flow for KeeperDAO Keepers

-The initial B.AMM to support the Hiding Game is planned to be the B.AMM currently supporting Liquity’s LUSD token.
+The initial B.AMM to support the Coordination protocol is planned to be the B.AMM currently supporting Liquity’s LUSD token.

 The B.AMM currently handles approximately 25% of all LUSD liquidations.
 LUSD liquidation activity can be viewed using the Liquity Dune Analytics dashboard [5].